hisn00/smart-glasses-assistive-device/README.md

 # Smart Glasses Assistive Device

-**Arduino based smart glasses** designed to help blind and visually impaired people detect obstacles.
+**Arduino based smart glass** designed to help blind and visually impaired people detect obstacles.
 The system uses an **ultrasonic sensor** to measure distance and alerts the user via a **buzzer** and **LED**.

 ---